UoB-CSA/intro-to-go-lab-1/README.md

 Make sure that all your tests pass! (`go test .`)

-Once all your tests pass you can use `go run . -t 300 -h 256 -w 256 -i images/secret.pgm -o output.pgm` and see if you get the hidden message when you open `output.pgm`.
+Once all your tests pass you can use `go run .` and see if you get the hidden message when you open `output.pgm`.

 ## Question 5 - Concurrent Hello World